Steve Martin Returned to 'Saturday Night Live' to Play an Unhinged Roger Stone

 “Mr Stone, what I think you’re really trying to say is that you’re a feeble old man, right?” said Moffat-as-Carlson.

-“Oh right, the pity thing… I’m just a poor helpless old man.”
+“Oh right, the pity thing… I’m just a poor, helpless old man.”
 Martin replied.
 “The whole experience was so harrowing.
 And afterwards I could only manage one radio interview, and a speech from the steps of the courthouse… It’s horrible!”

 The SNL skit also included an appearance from Kate McKinnon as Secretary of Commerce Wilbur Ross, who elaborated on comments Ross made on Thursday in which he suggested furloughed federal workers take out loans instead of turning to services like food banks.